Ludenous1/TK7_SK_CH/README.md

 # Known issues:

 * The bone renamer glitches at initial load and when the last preset gets removed.
 The preset has to be selected again for it to properly show up.
 * Some of the modules have slow runtime before they actually get executed.
 An issue that doesn't seem to be salient for Blender 2.9 as it is for the newer versions.
+I'm very close to fixing this for most of the slow modules but I can't give any dates as to when I'll actually release the performance improvements.
 * Most modules don't take facial bones into consideration.
 The only exception to this is the Skeleton Generator which can generate the facial bones with the correct positions and rolls